-According to the latest numbers from the U.S. Centers for Disease Control and Prevention, 5,500 people died of synthetic opioid overdoses in 2014, most of them related to fentanyl.
+According to the US Centers for Disease Control and Prevention, 5,500 people died of synthetic opioid overdoses in 2014, most of them related to fentanyl.
 That's an 80% increase over the numbers reported in 2013.

 Last year, the Drug Enforcement Administration issued a national alert